calumgrant/logical/docs/worklist.md

 - Warning about empty predicates with no facts or rules.
 - Optimization: Tables should assume a single type, then fall back onto polymorphic behaviour which is slower.
+- Free intermediate tables, for example tables used for deduplicating.
+- Is the deduplicating logic even sound??
+Surely other variables can change too?
+So we need to deduplicate lots of variables, not just the ones in the sum.
+- Problem with adding rules on demand if a predicate is already being evaluated.

 Code refactoring:
 - Split up files